Recent work

 Writing

-Writing is central to much of what I do, and has been both profession and hobby.
-Before my PhD I was a writer and journalist, and lately I've been experimenting with short fiction, examples of which you can find on the USNI blog and at Royal Holloway.
-I've also been interested in screenwriting in the past; I've visited an Avengers set, and one screenplay even got me an agent in LA.
+I enjoy writing both short- and long-form fiction.
+Lately I've been experimenting with fiction in a research-based context; see for example the USNI blog and Royal Holloway.
+I've also been interested in screenwriting in the past; I've visited an Avengers set, and one screenplay even got me an agent in LA (briefly...).

 Policy

-Research impact is a core focus for me, particularly in terms of policy and strategy.
-In 2020, for example, I was part of a team competing in the national Cyber 9/12 strategy competition, where we took on the role of senior advisors to government, briefing our response to a complex and escalating cyber-attack to a panel of judges.
+In 2020, I was part of a team competing in the national Cyber 9/12 strategy competition, where we took on the role of senior advisors to government, briefing our response to a complex and escalating cyber-attack to a panel of judges.
 Our team came third.
-I also have an understanding of local politics from an internship with an MP.

 Design

-Always a hobby, I've long had an interest in design—graphic, product, and in terms of the process mindset.
-This ranges from an interest in user experience research to informally designing logos and branding.
-I designed this website, and I was on the organising committee for the 2021 Cybersecurity Summer School where, amongst other work, I designed the branding for the event (see the t-shirt mockup, left).
+I've long had an interest in design—graphic, product, and in terms of the process mindset.
+For instance, I designed this website, and I was on the organising committee for a Cybersecurity Summer School where, amongst other work, I designed the branding for the event.

 Community

-Thinking about social justice issues and the distributional impacts of emerging technologies underpins my current work—and this interest in social issues has been in factor in past work too.
-I've done voluntary work in a couple of settings, including working alongside ambulance services and vulnerable people on busy nights in a city centre, to name one example.
+Thinking about social justice issues and the distributional impacts of emerging technologies underpins my PhD work—and this interest in social issues has been in factor in past work too.
+I've done voluntary work in a couple of settings, including working alongside ambulance services and vulnerable people on busy nights in a city centre.